 But is this any different from betrayal, from paranoia tout court?
 I can imagine similar pangs happening if I knew I was missing out or hadn’t been invited to some event, though without the extra sexual fizz and burn.
 Then, maybe that extra fizz is just sex itself, and that is all that there is particular to an experience of sexual jealousy.
 Thought invests so much in sexual relationships, that they become monolithic and hard to parse.

 As Leila Slimani says, I think that having secrets is important, and if not vital then helpful in all things.
 We must fight the urge to know all, to totalise the relationship, to totalise anything, really.
 We know that the total is the real lie, the real wasteland.
 We sense this because knowing everything can bring the moment of banal clarity, and that clarity wipes away all sexiness, all suspense, or it controls and prescribes til that controlling and prescribing becomes everything.
-We all agree that we shouldn’t know everything about our partners, our friends, because we agree not to know a prescribed set of things about them every day, their breakfast, their toilet routine, their every thought.
+We might agree that we shouldn’t know everything about our partners, our friends, because we agree not to know a prescribed set of things about them every day, their breakfast, their toilet routine, their every thought, though there are exceptions to this.
 We just need to accept more secrets, not worry about finding out.
-Why act as if Love is an investigation, when it’s a lot closer to gambling?
+Why act as if love is an investigation, when it’s a lot closer to gambling?
 In gambling, we know we lose sometimes, that’s part of the charm.
 But then that also brings its own problems.